aevtyushkin/mangopi-mqpro-br/README.md

 ### Testing WLAN

 ```
-ifconfig
+nmcli -t
 ```
-There should be *wlan0* interface and IP address if you specified correct wlan settings at /etc/wpa_supplicant.conf
+There should be *wlan0* interface and IP address if you successfully connected to wireless network

 ## Known issues